-Super-bright daughter Joni, played by Mia Wasikowska, is named after Nic’s heroine Joni Mitchell—The Who are not actually mentioned.
+Super-bright daughter Joni, played by Mia Wasikowska, is named after Nic’s heroine Joni Mitchell — The Who are not actually mentioned.
+Then there is the hiply named Laser, played by Josh Hutcherson, who’s more into sports than schoolwork.

 Their family home is happy, although Joni has an unrealised friend-crush on a boy and Laser’s best friend is a bad influence.